Connect with us

 What are the risks from the spent fuel at the plant?

-The plant still needs a reliable source of electricity to cool the six huge spent fuel pools that are inside the containment structures and to residual heat from the shutdown reactors.
+The plant still needs a reliable source of electricity to cool the six huge spent fuel pools that are inside the containment structures and to remove residual heat from the shutdown reactors.
 The cooling pumps for the spent fuel pools need much less electricity than the cooling pumps on the reactor’s primary and secondary loops, and the spent fuel cooling system could tolerate a brief electricity outage.

 One more important factor is that the spent fuel storage racks in the spent fuel pools at the Zaporizhzhia Nuclear Power Plant were compacted to increase capacity, according to a 2017 Ukrainian government report to the IAEA.
 The greater number and more compacted the stored spent fuel rods, the more heat they generate and so more power is needed to cool them.